earthsteading/Commercial-Buildings/external-wall-fire-combustible.md

   - [ ] fixed, installed, attached = building component is connected by mechanical and/or checmical fixings.

 # Checklists
+Checklists for evaluating the combustability of external walls.
 ## human checklist

+Checklists for humans who think they are better than machines ;-)

+  - [ ] item 1
+  - [ ] item 2

 ## machine checklist
 The below code is written in ruby with the following commands strictly defined: